-Most collection systems can generate the demand letter, but the physical mailing step still involves manual printing, post office trips, or a separate vendor portal. mailbox.bot eliminates that gap: your collections agent or billing system POSTs a PDF and we handle certified mail fulfillment.
-FDCPA-required proof of service is captured digitally.
+Most collection systems can generate the demand letter, but the postal mailing step still involves manual printing, post office trips, or a separate vendor portal. mailbox.bot eliminates that gap: your collections agent or billing system POSTs a PDF and we handle certified mail fulfillment.
+Tracking, delivery events, proof photos, and metadata are captured digitally.

 An invoice crosses an aging threshold, a payment plan defaults, or a collections queue flags an account.
 The system decides — not a human remembering to send mail.